 Our natural capital has been seen as limitless and free, and something which has little or no value to business - and usually as a constraint.
-However, natural capital is clearly not limitless and the OECD acknowledged in 2012 that 40% of global GDP is dependent on it.
+However, natural capital is clearly not limitless and the Organisation for Economic Co-operation and Development (OECD) acknowledged in 2012 that 40% of global gross domestic product (GDP) is dependent on it.
 We have failed to take account of our impacts on natural capital to the point where we may have depleted it beyond its capability to support us into the future.
 We are 'overdrawn at the bank of nature' and unless we start reinvesting quickly, significantly and in the right places, the declines will continue and the many services nature provides for us will be all but lost.